 Renting an RV

 Of course, the grandparents didn’t own an RV.
 Why would they?
-We had just gotten one recently ourselves and it was the combination of remote learning and lack of sports games and practices that freed up our lives to use it.
+We had just gotten one recently ourselves.
 There are RV rental companies authorized to deliver and set up RVs at Campland on the Bay.
 It’s so easy.
-They can provide you with everything you need and set it all up for your so it’s waiting when you arrive.
+They provide everything you need and set it up so it’s ready when you arrive.
 Plus, they’ll dismantle it all again after you leave.
-We used Travel Time RV Rentals and they were great.
+We used Travel Time RV Rentals, and they were great.

-Blue sky, long lawn, and a bay in the background makes for a happy family © Rina Nehdar
+Blue sky, long lawn, and a bay in the background make for a happy family © Rina Nehdar

 The grandparents arrived and immediately, the boys wanted to see inside their trailer.
-Because Knox was so little when the grandparents lived in the same city as us, he never really got the chance to spend the night over at their house because their apartment wasn’t baby-proofed, the stairs and separation anxiety.
-But now that we were all camping together he took the first opportunity possible to sleep in his grandparent’s trailer.
+Because Knox was so little when the grandparents lived in the same city as us, he never really got the chance to spend the night over at their house because their apartment wasn’t baby-proofed.
+But now that we were all camping together, he took the first opportunity possible to sleep in his grandparents’ trailer.
 He called dibs on the first night sleeping on their pullout couch.
-As usual, a sibling battle ensued but we gave it to Knox.
+As usual, a sibling battle ensued, but we gave it to Knox.

 Don’t Miss!
 RVs for Families 101: Tips to Prepare You for Your First Camping Trip